 Tickets to these popular events tend to sell out prior to the start of the competition.
 You can also view the exciting competition via television coverage or live web streaming.
 Check their website for details.

 Prior to and running concurrently with the festival are several free activities around town.

 One of the more popular events is the Hawaiian Arts Fair featuring arts and crafts, cultural demonstrations and workshops, live entertainment by island artists and hula hālau, and cultural foods.
 You’ll also find Merrie Monarch Festival products available for purchase.

 More than just a competitive venue for talented hālau, the Merrie Monarch competition breathes life into the heart of Hawai‘i, preserving a thriving cultural renaissance that seeps into every aspect of the festival.
-Hālau and individual performances started on Wednesday and continue through Saturday, April 27 at the Edith Kanaka‘ole Stadium, as well as local artist performances and more at other venues.
+Hālau and individual performances will start on Wednesday, April 16 and continue through Saturday, April 18 at the Edith Kanaka‘ole Stadium, as well as local artist performances and more at other venues.
 For a complete list of events, visit the Merrie Monarch Festival website.

 [A version of this article appears in the print edition of This Week Big Island]

 Plan Your Trip

 Plan your own idyllic getaway with the Hawaii travel experts.
 Our partner, Pleasant Holidays, has created unforgettable vacations to the Hawaiian Islands for more than half a century, and can help you with all your travel arrangements.

 Experience Your Hawaii